redis/ioredis/README.md

 var redis = new Redis();
 var pub = new Redis();
 redis.subscribe('news', 'music', function (err, count) {
-  // Now both channel 'news' and 'music' are subscribed successfully.
+  // Now we are subscribed to both the 'news' and 'music' channels.
   // `count` represents the number of channels we are currently subscribed to.

   pub.publish('news', 'Hello world!');